 Flu season is upon us, and according to data published recently by the Centers for Disease Control and Prevention (CDC), flu case numbers and hospitalizations are already at a record high.
 Adding extra support to your immune system arsenal is crucial, especially during the colder months.

-In addition to the high numbers, we’re seeing already, epidemiologists believe that Australia’s flu season – which is currently at its tail end – can give us some indication as to how bad the coming flu season might be in the Northern Hemisphere.
+In addition to the high numbers, we’re seeing already, epidemiologists believe that Australia’s flu season –which ends before ours (October) – can give us some indication as to how bad the flu season will be in the Northern Hemisphere.

 Australia and New Zealand, which are in the Southern Hemisphere, experience their winter – and therefore their flu season – before ours, and this year both countries had their worst flu epidemics in five years.
 As we’re beginning to see in the US, the season started, and peaked, earlier than usual, giving the virus more time to spread.
 And according to government surveillance reports, cases were three times higher than the average.

-Of course, predictions are just predictions, so there are no guarantees that our flu season will be as bad.
+Of course, predictions are just predictions, so there was no guarantee that our flu season would be as bad.
 But other factors, including the fact that Covid-19 is still in the picture, widespread vaccine reluctancy, unknown vaccine efficacy, and that folks are not wearing face masks or washing their hands as intently as they were doing it at the height of the pandemic, could indeed mean that more people are going to get sick with respiratory viruses, such as the flu, this year.

 How to Stay Healthy This Cold and Flu Season